MedMA07/Esp32-Temperature-Controle-System/README.md

 <p align="center">
   <img src="Assets/circuit_diagram.png" alt="Circuit Diagram" width="700"/>
 </p>
-## ⚙️ Getting Started
-To run the Python interface on your computer, execute the following commands in your terminal:

 ## 🖥️ OLED Menu System
 The system features an interactive menu on the OLED display, controlled via physical pushbuttons.